 I began this project with a sketched storyboard to map out the transitions, aspect ratio size, and overall cadence of the advertisement.

 Prompting is significant to create a desirable result.
-I used ChatGPT to research and come up with the final promt I used in Gemini, Nano Banana to create the image of the spokesperson.
-Using the final image of the spokesperson as well as the product image from the Oregon's Wild Harvest website as an example image in ChatGPT, to generate both the image of the product onthe counter as well as the image in of the product in the garden.
+I used ChatGPT to research and develop the final prompt I used in Gemini, Nano Banana, to create the image of the spokesperson.
+Using the final image of the spokesperson as well as the product image from Oregon's Wild Harvest website as an example image in ChatGPT, to generate both the image of the product on the counter, as well as the image of the product in the garden.

 My Initial request in ChatGPT was: